doaleix/apx-manual/docs/20-Customer-Assignment-Model/03-Subscribers.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---
-# By ONTs
+# By Subscribers

-This guide will help you understand how to Assing Customers by **ONT**.
+This guide will describe the screens involved in **Customer Assignment Model** by Subscribers.

 ------------